WBGR-LD: History

-WBGR first went on the air on August 28, 1995 as Bangor's WB affiliate to become the first commercial UHF station in the market and the first new commercial station locally built in over 30 years.
-That relationship ended in 1998 when The WB created a cable-only channel for its smaller markets (known as WBAN in Bangor); around the same time, the station added programming from the Pax (now Ion Television) network, which launched at that time.
+WBGR first went on the air on August 28, 1995, as Bangor's WB affiliate.
+It was the first commercial UHF station in the market and the first new commercial station locally built in over 30 years.
+In 1998, The WB created a cable-only channel for its smaller markets (known as "WBAN" in Bangor); while WBGR initially retained its WB affiliation, it also added programming from the Pax (now Ion Television) network, which launched at that time.
+In 1999, WBGR phased out WB programming and added more Pax programming; by this point, it was one of five over-the-air small-market WB affiliates.
+The change left Bangor without a WB affiliate, as Adelphia Cable did not launch "WBAN" at the time.

 WBGR has aired local programming from local churches, civic organizations and high school sports at various times during its history.
 The station also carried late afternoon college football games from CBS, as WABI-TV (channel 5) chose to preempt football in order to air a local 6 p.m. newscast.
 WBGR also aired Boston Red Sox baseball games in 2002, syndicated from WFXT.
 Daytime programming was filled with family-oriented programming as well as religious programming from several leading Bible teachers.
 In 2010, Liberty University's Flames Sports Network began airing live sporting events, as well as daily convocation services.

 In April 2014, WBGR-LP became an affiliate of MeTV.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 The station was issued its license for digital operation on March 12, 2015.
 By early September 2019, WBGR-LD commenced digital operations, adding Heroes & Icons and Antenna TV programming to their second digital subchannel.
-By November of that year, RabbitEars.Info listed six new feeds (LD3 through LD8) for WBGR-LD, those new feeds remaining Blank at first.
+By November of that year, RabbitEars.Info listed six new feeds (LD3 through LD8) for WBGR-LD, those new feeds remaining blank at first.